-BFF qualifies as a less significant credit institution under Art.
+The Bank qualifies as a less significant credit institution under Art.
 6, par.
-4 of Regulation (EU) No. 1024/2013, entrusting the European Central Bank with specific tasks relating to the prudential supervision of credit institutions qualifies as intermediary bank for the purposes of the guidelines on remuneration and incentive policies and practice referred to Circular No. 285.
+4 of Regulation (EU) No. 1024/2013, entrusting the European Central Bank with specific tasks relating to the prudential supervision of credit institutions

-As a listed company, the Bank falls - for the purposes of prudential supervision by the Bank of Italy in corporate governance - among the larger banks and operational complexity while
+As a listed company, the Bank falls - for the purposes of prudential supervision by the Bank of Italy in corporate governance - among the larger banks and operational complexity while qualifies as intermediary bank for the purposes of the guidelines on remuneration and incentive policies and practice referred to Circular No. 285.